checkly/docs.checklyhq.com/site/content/docs/browser-checks/screenshots.md

 {{< warning >}}
-The experimental video recording added in [Playwright 1.4.0](https://github.com/microsoft/playwright/releases/tag/v1.4.0) is not supported by Checkly - instead use video recordings with Playwright Test.
+The experimental video recording added in [Playwright 1.4.0](https://github.com/microsoft/playwright/releases/tag/v1.4.0) is not supported by Checkly - use video recordings with Playwright Test instead.
 {{</ warning >}}

 ## Full page screenshots